-Slide decks and video lectures/tutorials are part of the crucial content for this course, and will be linked-to from the course web page; in this regard we have a parallel situation to IFLAI1.
+Slide decks and lectures/tutorials (including video versions of such) are part of the crucial content for this course, and will be linked-to from the course web page; in this regard we have a parallel situation to IFLAI1.

 Papers that are required reading will be made available to students as we proceed.